-- Number and dollar value of loans originated; - Uses of funds for each of the loans originated (e.g. working capital, inventory, movable equipment); - Number of loans under review, denied, approved and closed; - Information on jobs created by each of the businesses and tenant businesses directly and indirectly assisted including the total number of individuals in each job position, job titles and salaries, and Low-to-Moderate Income status.
+- Number and dollar value of loans originated; - Uses of funds for each of the loans originated (e.g. working capital, inventory, movable equipment); - Number of loans under review, denied, approved and closed; - Information on jobs created or retained by each of the businesses and tenant businesses directly and indirectly assisted including the total number of individuals in each job position, job titles and salaries, and Low-to-Moderate Income status.
 For microenterprises, Subrecipients are required to collect and report on the household income of the owner of the business.
-This information is required for each business and will be reported to OCD, with support documentation maintained in the Subrecipients' loan files; - Loan portfolio aging reports. - Documentation to support one of the following: - Low Mod Job Creation - Low Mod Limited Clientele - Loan portfolio aging reports may also be requested from Subrecipients - Cumulative number of loans and loan amount by parish and disaster.
+This information is required for each business and will be reported to OCD, with support documentation maintained in the Subrecipients' loan files; - Loan portfolio aging reports. - Documentation to support one of the following: - Low Mod Job Creation or Retention Activities - Low Mod Area Benefit - Low Mod Limited Clientele - Loan portfolio aging reports may also be requested from subrecipients - Cumulative number of loans and loan amount by parish and disaster.